 Some people with anorexia nervosa may lose weight by dietary restriction alone (restrictive subtype) while others also show bulimic behaviours such as bingeing, vomiting and laxative misuse (binge-purge subtype).
 There are serious physical side-effects of anorexia.

-Some people may have an eating disorder but not fulfill all of the four features listed above.
+Some people may have an eating disorder but not fulfil all of the four features listed above.
 They may be given a diagnosis of About Other Specified Feeding or Eating Disorder (OSFED).

 How common is anorexia?

 Anorexia affects between 0.2 and 0.8 per cent among young women.
 The peak age of onset is between the ages of 15 and 19 although it can develop earlier, during childhood and early adolescence.
 High-risk groups include dancers, models and athletes.

 All individuals with anorexia should see a psychiatrist specialising in eating disorders who will make an initial assessment.
 This assessment will be cover their physical and psychological health, risk factors, physical and psychological complications and their treatment needs.
 Many people with anorexia are suitable for outpatient treatment.
 However, some people will need to be admitted for inpatient treatment, which means moving to a specialist eating disorder centre for a period of normally several months.
 People who are likely to require inpatient admission for anorexia nervosa treatment will have some of the following difficulties and characteristics:

 - Very low weight or rapid weight loss